 - Choose the right arrangement.
 If you’ve chosen from one of the MT anthologies, you’re usually safe.
 If you’re buying a single chart from a site like Musicnotes, look for the “Singer Pro” edition, or at least a “piano/vocal” arrangement.
 Avoid arrangements for solo piano or other instruments, even if they include lyrics.

 - Choose the right key.
 I actually had a singer walk into an audition once—roughly four hours into a 6-hour block of auditions—and tell me he wanted to do a Sondheim piece a third higher than the chart he handed me.
 (After staring at him for a few seconds to ascertain he wasn’t yanking my chain, I wished him luck and told him he’d have to audition a cappella.)
 Professional transcriptionists easily charge upwards of $60 an hour to transpose charts, so asking your accompanist to do it “on the fly” is anything from unprofessional to inconsiderate to stupid.
 Instead, arrive with your charts already transposed into a key that lets you show off your range without straining or flipping registers on the high notes, or fuzzing out on the low notes.
-(If you buy your song online, you can almost always preview and select from a variety of keys before printing.)
+(If you buy your song digitally, you can almost always preview and select from a variety of keys before printing.)

 Make it easy for the accompanist to help you look good